eclipse-texlipse/texlipse/README.md

 * [Official TeXlipse project page](https://projects.eclipse.org/projects/science.texlipse "TeXlipse Project Page")

 ---
-_Eclipse TeXlipse, Eclipse, the Eclipse logo, and the Eclipse TeXlipse project logo are either registered trademarks or trademarks of The Eclipse Foundation in the United States and/or other countries._1
+_Eclipse TeXlipse, Eclipse, the Eclipse logo, and the Eclipse TeXlipse project logo are either registered trademarks or trademarks of The Eclipse Foundation in the United States and/or other countries._